 The ideal air-fuel ratio is 10:1, but most people set it slightly higher to account for air temperature and humidity variations.

 Temperature of Charging

 Consider the type of roaster you’re using before deciding on a charging temperature.
 Compared to the roasting medium, a machine with direct fire and drum contact has a hotter drum than one that indirectly heats the drum.
-When using a directly heated drum, he must keep the charge temperature low to avoid scorching the grain.
+He must keep the charge temperature low when using a directly heated drum to avoid scorching the grain.

 The hottest charge temperature, reaching 288 dogs, may be accommodated in a fluidized-bed roaster without a drum or conductive heat transfer.
-Charge temperatures of 232-274 degrees Celsius can be handled by machines with directly heated drums and drilled drums.
+Machines with directly heated drums and drilled drums can handle charge temperatures of 232-274 degrees Celsius.
 Traditional drum roasters demand varying levels of attention based on thickness and drum material and whether the drum is single or double-walled.
 The charge temperature should be between 193- 227 dg.

 A roaster’s drum contains a traditional drum that serves as a heat-storage mechanism, storing tens of thousands of KJ of heat energy.
 This heat aids heat transfer early in the roast and compensates for some or all of the lower charge temperatures required to heat the drum directly.
 Proper heat transfer during the initial few minutes of roasting is critical for inner-bean development.
 (See also “You should expend all of your energy at the start of the roast”).

 Size of a Batch